The 20 Best Pilot’s Watches Available Right Now

 Notable Functions: Bronze case

 “Sleek” is not ordinarily the realm of the pilot’s watch.
 Indeed, Damasko, a German brand that’s become a do-it-all darkhorse in a few short decades, tends to make military-inspired watches bigger than 40mm in diameter.
 The DS30, at just 39mm and under 10mm thick, breaks that streak.
 Its simple black-and-white dial round out a tight, worthy package.
 And as we recently pointed out, it’s a great unisex watch.

 Alpina Startimer Pilot Automatic

 Alpina has the mid-range pilot’s watch absolutely nailed down.
-Its dial finishing and style is legible and classic; its hands, unique and elegant; the case size ideal; the crown, perfectly big.
+Its dial finishing and style is legible and classic; its hands, unique and elegant; the crown, perfectly big.
 Any first-time pilot’s watch buyer should check out the brand’s entire line to consider everything from its chronographs to its affordable throwbacks.
 But the Startimer Pilot Automatic is a bread-and-butter watch, at the right price.

 Notable Functions: Date

 Ollech & Wajs P-104

 Ollech & Wajs made a strong comeback when it returned from obscurity with its P-104 pilot watch.
 With buckets of character and a genuine tool-watch feel, the P-104 also has a unique look that stands out on the wrist.
 Simple, three-hand time-telling is complemented by a rotating bezel with a slide rule scale that’s useful for all kinds of calculations — the kinds that will be useful to pilots and civilians alike.
 And the premium for the beads-of-rice bracelet options is well worth it.

 Movement: ETA 2824-2 automatic